February Meeting: Introduction to Antenna Modeling

 The front elevators in the Warnock Building have the second floor locked out in the evening.
 There are two possible solutions for the handicapped.
 The first is to get into the elevator and then send an able-bodied person up the stairs to the second floor to call the elevator.
 The second method is to find your way to the elevator in the southwest corner of the building (the same elevator we have been using during fall semester) and use it to access the second floor.

 UARC meetings are held on the second Thursday of each month at 7:30 P.M., in the Warnock Engineering Building on the University of Utah campus.
-The meetings during the University's fall semester of 2017 will be in room L-103 on level L1.
+The meetings during the University's spring semester of 2017 will be in room 2050 on the second floor.

 See the map for information on finding the building.
 The room number varies depending on availability.

 Of course, the meeting will include the “standard” meeting features: